19 Meghalaya Travel Tips That'll Save You From the Rookie Mistakes

 4. Withdraw All Your Cash in Shillong

 ATMs exist in Shillong and Cherrapunji.
 After that, nothing.
 Not in Nongriat, not in Mawlynnong, not in Dawki, not in Shnongpdeng.
-UPI works at some Shillong shops but not in villages.
-Plan on spending 3,000-5,000 INR per day and withdraw accordingly before leaving Shillong.
+UPI works at some Shillong shops but disappears in the villages.
+Plan on 3,000-5,000 INR per day and withdraw accordingly before you leave Shillong.

 5. Meghalaya Is Genuinely Cheap